0X-JonMichaelGalindo/FuzzySearch/README.md

 ## Score Types

 There are 3 kinds of scores for each search: perfect, full, and fuzzy.
-How you use these scores will depend on your use case, and each exists for a different reason.
+How you use these scores will depend on your use case.
+Each is useful in its own context.

 ### Perfect

-Results in the perfect list matched the input character-for-character.
+The results in the perfect list are data strings that matched the input character-for-character.
 The score indicates how many matches.
 ```
 search "hello" in "hello"